Pantetheine-phosphate adenylyltransferase

-Thus, the two substrates of this enzyme are ATP and 4'-Phosphopantetheine, whereas its two products are diphosphate and 3'-dephospho-CoA.
+Pantetheine-phosphate adenylyltransferase is an enzyme that catalyzes the penultimate step in the biosynthesis of coenzyme A. It combines adenosine triphosphate and phosphopantetheine to give 3'-dephospho-Coenzyme A, with inorganic pyrophosphate (PP_{i}) as a byproduct:

+The enzyme has been characterised from Brevibacterium ammoniagenes and Escherichia coli.
+The final step to coenzyme A is catalysed by dephospho-CoA kinase.

+Nomenclature

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+The enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ATP:pantetheine-4'-phosphate adenylyltransferase.
 Other names in common use include dephospho-CoA pyrophosphorylase, pantetheine phosphate adenylyltransferase, dephospho-coenzyme A pyrophosphorylase, and 3'-dephospho-CoA pyrophosphorylase.
-This enzyme participates in pantothenate and coa biosynthesis.